Lizahh/PyQt5-GUI-Designing/Simple Conceptual Questions/Questions with Answers.md

 ### 1. What is PyQt5?

 Answer:
   It is front end library that helped us to build with Python with other languages.
+The most important thing to remember about PyQt5 is 'It is class based API', which means everything in it is done by making and using classes.

 ### 2 - Which classes are imported from the main class of PyQt5 to use the labels, windows etc.?
 Answer: